-- (a) provide you with the opportunity to provide a replacement task; and - (b) provide proof to your teacher that you have attempted/completed the task.
+- 1. provide the student with the opportunity to submit a replacement task; and - 2. provide proof to the teacher that they have attempted/completed the task.

 A task that is lost/misplaced should be capable of being re-submitted without being re-done.
 It should not be assumed that an illness and misadventure application will be upheld or even applicable in the rare case that a task is lost/misplaced.